DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation: User Action Categories

 \subsection{Example Negative Indicators}

-\begin{itemize} \item \textbf{Disagrees with chatbot:} User disagrees with an observation, suggestion, or advice that the chatbot gives. \item \textbf{Asks for clarity:} User asks for the chatbot to clarify what it's doing or saying. \item \textbf{Aggressive to chatbot:} User gets angry with the chatbot or is combative or abusive in some way. \item \textbf{Chatbot loses user:} User is not sure how to respond to the chatbot and responds in a way that suggests they're disengaging. \end{itemize}
+\begin{itemize} \item \textbf{Asks for clarity:} User asks for the chatbot to clarify what it's doing or saying. \item \textbf{Aggressive to chatbot:} User gets angry with the chatbot or is combative or abusive in some way. \item \textbf{Chatbot loses user:} User is not sure how to respond to the chatbot and responds in a way that suggests they're disengaging. \end{itemize}